oneineight/splat/utils/README.md

 	http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/

-Files available at this site are ZIP compressed, and must be uncompressed (using "unzip", or "gunzip -S .zip") prior to being processed by srtm2sdf.
+Files available at this site are ZIP compressed, and must be uncompressed (using `unzip`, or `gunzip -S .zip`) prior to being processed by `srtm2sdf`.

-The srtm2sdf utility accepts command-line options as follows:
+The `srtm2sdf` utility accepts command-line options as follows:

--d:  used to specify the directory path to the location of usgs2sdf
+-d:  used to specify the directory path to the location of `usgs2sdf`
      derived SDF files that are to be used to replace outliers found in the SRTM data file.
-The -d option overrides the default path specified in your $HOME/.splat_path file.
+The `-d` option overrides the default path specified in your `$HOME/.splat_path file`.

 -n:  used to specify the elevation (in meters) below which SRTM data
-     is either replaced with usgs2sdf-derived SDF data, or averaged among adjacent elevation data points.
+     is either replaced with `usgs2sdf`-derived SDF data, or averaged among adjacent elevation data points.
 The default threshold for the replacement limit is sea-level (0 meters).
-Unless elevations below sea-level are known to exist for the region being processed by the srtm2sdf utility, the -n option need not be specified.
+Unless elevations below sea-level are known to exist for the region being processed by the `srtm2sdf` utility, the `-n` option need not be specified.

 Some examples of srtm2sdf use: